 How do I find funding opportunities?

-The Office of Research maintains a webpage with upcoming proposal deadlines.
-The university also subscribes to Pivot, which provides a search tool for funding opportunities.
+The university subscribes to Pivot, which provides a search tool for funding opportunities.
 Pivot has a comprehensive search engine that can help you find funding, track opportunities, and search for calls for papers.
-Please contact Natasha Williams, associate director for research development and strategic initiatives, at firstname.lastname@example.org for more information and how to create a faculty profile.
+Please contact us at firstname.lastname@example.org for more information and how to create a faculty profile.

 Does my proposal need to be submitted through the Office of Research?

 Yes!
 All proposals will need to be submitted through the Office of Research.
 The Office of Research will help you through the submission process and check to ensure that your proposal meets all the funding agency guidelines.
 Most sponsors also require that an Authorized Organization Representative submit your proposals.
 Even proposals that the sponsor allows the Principal Investigator to submit the proposal still need to be submitted through the Office of Research for a full review and approval prior to submission.

 How early before the deadline do I need to submit my materials to the Office of Research?

 The Office of Research can provide the following services based on the receipt of proposal documents prior to the sponsor submission deadline.

 20 business days before7 business days before2 business days before

 - Budget development (salaries, fringe, supplies, equipment, travel etc.; relevance to project description, cost-sharing